sapcc/limes/docs/operators/config.md

 matches this regex.
 Note that this is distinct from the `hypervisor_type_rules` used by the `compute` quota plugin, and uses the `hypervisor_type` reported by Nova instead.

-The `params.hypervisor_selection` can also contains lists of strings in the `required_traits` and `excluded_traits` keys.
+The `params.hypervisor_selection` can also contains lists of strings in the `required_traits` and `shadowing_traits` keys.

-If given, only those hypervisors will be considered whose resource providers have all of the `required_traits` and none of the `excluded_traits`.
+- If `required_traits` is given, it must contain a list of trait names, each optionally prefixed with `!`.
+Only those hypervisors will be considered whose resource providers have all of the traits without `!` prefix and none of those with `!` prefix.
+- If `shadowing_traits` is given, it must have the same format as described above for `required_traits`.
+If a hypervisor matches any of the rules in this configuration field (using the same logic as above for `required_traits`), the hypervisor will be considered shadowed.
+Its capacity will not be counted, just as for hypervisors that are excluded entirely by `required_traits`, but if the hypervisor contains running instances of split flavors (see below), this existing usage will be counted towards the total capacity.
+Shadowing is used to represent usage by legacy instances while migrating to a different resource provider trait setup.

 The `params.flavor_selection` parameter can be used to control how flavors are enumerated.
 Only those flavors will be considered which have all the extra specs noted in `required_extra_specs`, and none of those noted in